 G.P.
-Putnam’s Sons Books for Young Readers publishes approximately fifty trade hardcover books a year for children, including lively, accessible picture books and some of today’s strongest voices in fiction and nonfiction.
+Putnam’s Sons Books for Young Readers publishes approximately seventy-five books a year for children, from lively, accessible picture books to some of today’s strongest voices in fiction and nonfiction.
 We strive to publish a book for every reader (ages 0-18).

 Susan Kochan is Associate Editorial Director of G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group.
 She joined Putnam in 1994 after teaching elementary school.
-She acquires fiction and nonfiction young picture books through middle-grade novels and loves stories that masterfully mix humor and heart.
-Susan has edited successful series including the Iggy books by Annie Barrows, the Planet Omar series by Zanib Mian, and Betty G. Birney’s Humphrey, Stephanie Greene’s Princess Posey, First Grader, and Victoria Coe’s Fenway and Hattie.
-She has also edited Patty Lovell and David Catrow’s Molly Lou Melon books, Corey Rosen Schwartz and Dan Santat’s beloved ninja fairy tales, The Three Ninja Pigs, Ninja Red Riding Hood, and Hensel and Gretel, Ninja Chicks, and Laura Murray and Mike Lowery’s classroom favorites, the Gingerbread Man on the Loose books, as well as children’s books luminaries Jan Brett, Gennifer Choldenko, Keiko Kasza, and David Catrow.
+She acquires fiction and nonfiction board books, picture books, and middle-grade novels, and loves stories that masterfully mix humor and heart.
+Susan has edited successful series including the Iggy books by Annie Barrows, the Planet Omar series by Zanib Mian, and Betty G. Birney’s Humphrey series.
+She has also edited Patty Lovell and David Catrow’s Molly Lou Melon books, Corey Rosen Schwartz and Dan Santat’s beloved ninja fairy tales, starting with The Three Ninja Pigs, and Laura Murray and Mike Lowery’s classroom favorites, the Gingerbread Man on the Loose books, as well as children’s books luminaries Jan Brett, Gennifer Choldenko, and Keiko Kasza.